Kowal1996/Digit_Dash/README.md

 ## To Do:

-:sparkles: add api
+- [] add api

-:sparkles: create an app which allows drawing numbers and typing them

-:sparkles: create blog where users can add posts about their achievements

-:sparkles: create a user level system f.ex (gold user, silver user etc)

-:sparkles:create the ability to play with other users
+- [] create an app which allows drawing numbers and typing them – [] create blog where users can add posts about their achievements – [] create a user level system f.ex (gold user, silver user etc) – [] create the ability to play with other users

 ## About
 This project was created with :heart: by four-person team.
 Feel free to contact us: